DCAN-Labs/hbcd-docs/docs/instruments/agevariables.md

 ## Tabulated Instrument Data

 All [tabulated data](../datacuration/phenotypes.md) include the following fields that report the age of the **child participants** at the time of instrument administration.
-Note that the infobox ["Fields Reporting Age"](../datacuration/phenotypes.md#instrument-age) in the Tabulated Data section contains the same information as the following table, presented in a different format.
+Note that the infobox [Fields Reporting Age](../datacuration/phenotypes.md#instrument-age) in the Tabulated Data section contains the same information as the following table, presented in a different format.

 <table style="width: 100%; border-collapse: collapse; table-layout: fixed; font-size: 13px;">
     <thead>